The Schumacher Center for a New Economics is seeking an intern to assist with the operations of its unique audio archives.

 Interns will also organize the Archive.org audio archive by updating subject tags and creating playlists for the different types of audio.

-The Audio Archives intern will work 32 hours per week and will receive a stipend of $100 a week.
+The Audio Archives intern will work 32 hours per week and will receive a stipend of $200 a week.
 Housing in a 4 bedroom shared home near the Schumacher Center’s office and Library is available.
-This internship will be supported by Amelia Holmes, the Librarian.
+This internship will be supported by all staff.